-How can the fluoroquinolones cause Mitochondrial Dysfunction?
+How do the fluoroquinolones cause pathogenic or disease processes?

-Fluoroquinolones Oxidative Stress Mitochondrial Dysfunction
+Fluoroquinolones Oxidative Stress Mitochondrial Dysfunction Disease Process

 More poignantly the FDA memo states “Fluoroquinolones act by inhibiting DNA gyrase and bacterial topoisomerase IV, both of which belong to the topoisomerase type IIA subfamily.
 Fluoroquinolones have been found to affect mammalian topoisomerase II, especially in mitochondria.
 In vitro studies in drug-treated mammalian cells found that nalidixic acid and ciprofloxacin caused a loss of mitochondrial DNA (mtDNA), resulting in a decrease of mitochondrial respiration and an arrest in cell growth (FDA Memo pages 11 & 12).